tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Adventurer Feat

 Using bravado is now a free action.
-Once a day, you may use this ability twice in a battle.
+Once a full recovery, you may use this ability twice in a battle.

 #### Champion Feat